digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-23.md

 #### Jim Woodcock
 * Completed the proposal for an International Centre-to-Centre Collaboration.
 It's now ready to submit (deadline 8th September).

+#### Hugo Daniel Macedo
+* Released Overture 3.0.0.
+It allows next semester students to use Java versions from 9 to 13.
+* Overture 3.0.1 development already going on.
+The latest snapshot runs well on top of Java 14.
+* Will visit Grundfos and meet Aarhus Vand next week.
+* Working with Kristoffer to improve the INTO-CPS DSE launch and configuration components.

 ## Sub-projects status